Does a Fence Increase Home Value, Or Is It Just Good for Pets and Privacy?

 While Goodhart wouldn’t encourage homeowners to add a new fence solely to sell their home, she would encourage them to fix their fence before listing if it’s not in the best shape.

 If it’s a wooden picket fence, “it should be painted, looking fresh and well taken care of,” Goodhart adds.
-“If it’s damaged, broken or leaning, or if the wood is rotting,” then it may be time to repair your fence.
+“If it’s damaged, broken or leaning, or if the wood is rotting,” it may be time to repair your fence.

 Additionally, if your fence is dated or out of style, or does not fit the general aesthetic of your neighborhood, consider removing it, even if you don’t end up replacing it.